-Please also read the Auburn City Schools Student Handbook.
+Please also read the Statement of Responsibilities for School Personnel, Parents, and Students and Pupil Progression Plan (PPP).
 This Student Handbook is a supplement and some information is not duplicated.

 ANY PERSON HAVING INQUIRIES CONCERNING AUBURN CITY SCHOOL DISTRICT'S COMPLIANCE WITH THE REGULATIONS IMPLEMENTING TITLE VI, TITLE IX, THE AMERICAN DISABILITY ACT (ADA), OR SECTION 504 IS DIRECTED TO CONTACT THE DISTRICT'S COMPLIANCE COORDINATOR, DR. TIM HAVARD, AUBURN CITY SCHOOLS, PO BOX 3270, AUBURN, AL 36831-3270 (334) 887-2100.